What is an Appraisal?

 Legal disputes among businesses are also common, often caused by disagreements or a breach of contract.
 When such things happen, the people involved seek legal action, as it is the most effective way to settle disputes.
 The court that handles the case will require a business appraisal.
 This is done so that if the need to re-allocate funds, sell the business, or liquidate assets arises, the details are all ready.

 While most people think the only aspect to be appraised in a business is its tangible assets, intangible assets can also be appraised, such as intellectual property.
 Determining the value of the intellectual property of a business is necessary because it is deemed to contribute to the overall value of the business.

 Every business is subject to tax duties.
 Taxes are calculated according to the monetary value of the business; the bigger the estimated value of the business, the larger the tax due.

 5. Raising funds

-When a business wants to attract and convince investors to put in their money into the company, the easiest way to do that would be to present an appraisal value.
+When a business wants to attract and convince investors to put their money into the company, the easiest way to do that is to present an appraisal value.
 If the value of the company is high, it can drive investors to invest more in the business.